myzlab/k-search-v2-docs/docs/get-started/installation/springboot-jdbc.md

 ## Ready to use!

-With these single steps, you will be able to use the `com.myzlab.k.KBuilder` object via dependency injection.
+With these single steps, you will be able to use the `com.myzlab.k.KBuilder` object through dependency injection.
 This object will allow you to access all the functionalities that <K/> has for you.

 To inject the `com.myzlab.k.KBuilder` object, simply declare this object as an final attribute and then add the **@RequiredArgsConstructor** tag to class as follows: